-Galerie Orbis pictus is starting 2020 with an exhibition of photographic portraits: analog pictures of 20th century artists and art world taken by Hispanic artist Jesse A. Fernández (Havana 1925 - Neuilly-sur-Seine 1986).
-The originality of the exhibition lies in the confrontation of these photographic portraits with major artworks of Fernández’s painter friends, most of them Spanish and Spanish- American.
+Galerie Orbis pictus reopens the exhibition The face of art.
+Jesse A. Fernández and his models closed during the confinement period, an exhibition of photographic portraits: gelatin silver prints of 20th century artists and art world taken by Hispanic artist Jesse A. Fernández (Havana 1925 - Neuilly-sur-Seine 1986).
+The originality of the exhibition lies in the confrontation of these photographic portraits with major artworks of Fernández’s painter friends, most of them Spanish and Spanish-American

 Vocational painter, free spirit and stateless humanist turned to photographer by the hazards of life, Jesse A. Fernández met most of the intellectuals and artists of the second half of the 20th century.
 Another stateless Parisian, Emil Cioran, once described him as “a man who could see an idea like no others”.
 Having gone through Spanish and Cuban political crises in his childhood, Jesse A. Fernández was a real humanist and managed to penetrate the depths of his models.
 Fernández had no formal training, refused to apply any studio rules, and never asked people to pose.
 For him, photography was like drawing.